 Instructions

-- Add in the garlic, shallot, lemon juice, parsley, thyme, chives, and salt and pepper until completely combined.
+- Add the garlic, shallot, lemon juice, parsley, thyme, chives, and salt and pepper until completely combined.
 Chill.

 - Remove the foot of the scallops, pat dry with paper towels, and season the scallops on both sides with salt and pepper.